Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 You can also mix up the types of messages you send.
 If you notice positive results, you can start increasing your messaging frequency to fortnightly or weekly emails.
 Above all, you should consider focusing on quality and value over pure quantity.

 Additionally, we recommend monitoring your email analytics while you trial new messaging frequencies.
 By looking at your data, you can see your open rates and engagement with specific message types.

 If your users start unsubscribing rapidly, this could also indicate that you need to scale back your email frequency.

-Finally, remember to maintain privacy compliance with your emails.
-Users should always have the option to opt-in or out of your promotional messages.
-For example, almost all emails include unsubscribe buttons:
+Finally, remember to maintain privacy and compliance with your emails.
+Users should always have the option to opt in or out of your promotional messages.

 An example of an unsubscribe button.

 You might also like to consider discussing your email marketing policies in your privacy policy and your website’s terms of service.
-By covering all bases, you can avoid legal consequences or simply annoying your users.

 Which Emails Should You Consider Sending Your Customers?